18 to 21: Raising the Tobacco Sales Age

 To find more data and information click here.

-Texas Tobacco 21 is a new law, passed in May of 2019, that regulates tobacco sales and penalties in Texas.
-Some changes to the previous law include:
+Texas Tobacco 21 is the new law that regulates tobacco sales and penalties in Texas effective September 1, 2019.

-- A violation by someone purchasing or attempting to purchase or knowingly providing cigarettes, e-cigarettes, or tobacco products is punishable by:
+A violation by someone purchasing or attempting to purchase cigarettes, e-cigarettes, or tobacco products is punishable by: